 Life in “La Florida”

 Spanish in Florida is not a new phenomenon as one might think.
-Though the Hispanic population flourished in the latter part of the 20th century, se habla español has always been a feature in Florida’s history--after all, the name Florida itself is Spanish.
+Hispanic population may have flourished in the latter part of the 20th century, but se habla español has always been a feature in the Sunshine State--after all, the name Florida itself is Spanish.

 Today, a quarter of Floridians speak a language other than English at home, including German, Portuguese, French Creole, Tagalog, and of course, the Castilian language we all call español.